rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 # Slicing

-Python allows to get slices from the string by calling
+Python allows getting slices from the string by calling

 ```python
 string[start:end:step]